Laurent Boutonnat: Feature film and later career

-Boutonnat's feature film directorial debut, Giorgino, was released in 1994.
-Although it was not a commercial success at the time, it has since gained a cult following.

-Following a brief period of separation, Boutonnat and Farmer reunited and continued their creative partnership.
-They also collaborated with other artists, including Alizée, for whom Boutonnat directed music videos.
+In 1994, Boutonnat directed his first feature film, Giorgino, based on an idea he had had for many years.
+Starring Farmer, Jeff Dahlgren, and Joss Ackland, the film was a critical and commercial flop, but its DVD release later made it a cult classic.
+Personally shaken by its failure, Boutonnat and Farmer parted ways.
+Farmer moved to the United States, where she started writing more lyrics and discovering new music.
+Shortly afterwards, she reconciled with Boutonnat and asked him to write the music for her lyrics again.
+Boutonnat did not direct the corresponding music videos for the songs they co-wrote.

+Farmer and Boutonnat wrote Alizée's first two albums.
+Boutonnat also directed Alizée's music videos, which were more commercial and TV-friendly than those he had previously directed.

+In 2001, Boutonnat directed his first video for Farmer since "Beyond My Control," the hit single "Les Mots," which Farmer recorded with Seal.
+The video contains many references to Le radeau de la méduse, a painting by Géricault.

 In 2007, Boutonnat directed Jacquou le Croquant, his first feature film since 1994.
 Variety gave the film a positive review, describing it as "feisty family fare" with "pleasingly Dickensian" themes.
 The review highlighted the film as a "handsomely mounted, old-fashioned mini-epic", and praised its cinematography.

-In December 2010, Farmer released her eighth album, Bleu Noir, marking the first time in her career that she did not collaborate with Boutonnat.
+In December 2010, Farmer released her eighth album, Bleu Noir.
+This was the first time in her career that she did not collaborate with Boutonnat.
 The two reunited in 2012 to compose Monkey Me.
 However, Farmer's subsequent albums were again created without Boutonnat's involvement.
 Boutonnat served as the creative director for Mylène Farmer 2019.
 He and Farmer collaborated to create Julia's "S.E.X.T.O" in 2020.

+Boutonnat is set to direct Wilde Versus England, a period drama film chronicling Oscar Wilde’s tumultuous final years.